casper-network/casper-node/smart_contracts/contracts_as/example/hello-world/README.md

 **Usage**: This assembly script expects a runtime argument named `message` of type string.

 **Tests**: There are two tests available to test the Hello World assembly script.
 The `should_store_hello_world` test verifies the happy path, where a string *hello world* is saved under the `special_value` NamedKey.
 The `should_error_on_missing_runtime_arg` test verifies that an error is displayed when the runtime argument is missing.
-The tests start by initializing the casper crates and creating a genesis account.
+The tests start by initializing the Casper crates and creating a genesis account.
 Then the contract Wasm is loaded and the deploy_item object is created.
 The deploy_item object is passed to the execute_request.
 Finally, the execution engine is invoked to process the execute_request.

 ## Build and Test the Assembly Script